rnabioco/rbi-website/content/talk/2020/symposium/index.md

 ---

 {{% alert note %}}
-Registration is now open at: <http://bit.ly/rocky-rna-symposium>.
+We are at capacity and registration is now closed.
 {{% /alert %}}

 The RBI-sponsored Rocky Mountain RNA Symposium will be held February 13 2020 on the [Univeristy of Colorado Anschutz Medical Campus](http://cuanschutz.edu) in the [Fulginiti Pavillion](http://www.ucdenver.edu/academics/colleges/medicalschool/centers/BioethicsHumanities/AboutUs/Pages/Fulginiti%20Pavilion.aspx).